Charles to carry out engagements in Northern Ireland on Tuesday

 The trip to Northern Ireland follows a visit to Scotland on Monday, with a visit to Wales planned for later in the week.

-Hillsborough in Co Down is the home of the royal residence in Northern Ireland and has been the location for much of the ceremonial activities since the death of the Queen.
+Hillsborough has been the location for much of the Northern Ireland ceremonial activities since the death of the Queen.

 The proclamation of the new King was read from Hillsborough Castle on Sunday by the Norroy and Ulster King of Arms Robert Noel.